 If the department believes than an academic appointee's overall career achievements do not justify promotion, and that a postponement of the promotion review is not warranted, no promotion file is prepared and the appointee will not be reappointed.
-In accordance i.
-Notice of Non-Reappointment
+In accordance with APM 137, Non-Senate Appointees/Term Appointment, the appointment will expire on the established ending date.
+In cases of non-reappointment, the department chair should consult with the dean.